 An ice pick scar is a type of atrophic or depressed scar that goes very deep into the skin.
 Like the name implies, ice pick scars resemble a puncture.
-Because they are so deep in the skin, ice pick scars are often thought to be the hardest of acne scars to correct.
+Because they are so deep in the skin, ice pick scars are often thought to be the hardest to correct.

 Microneedling or CO2 Laser: When there are multiple ice pick scars, all-over treatments like microneedling or a CO2 Laser are suitable.
 These treatments work to build collagen and fill the depressions in from the inside out.
 Like most scar treatments, some can work better than others, depending on the skin tone and skin type.

 Punch Excision: Correcting an ice pick scar through punch excision (also known as a punch biopsy or subcision) requires surgically removing or cutting it out.
-The surgeon will “punch” out the scar to create an opening that will allow extraction of the cyst or pore.
+The surgeon will “punch” out the scar to create an opening that will allow the extraction of the cyst or pore.
 After removal, the doctor will either stitch up the hole or use skin grafting (also known as punch grafting), which uses skin from another part of the body to fill the hole.

 Like icepick scars, boxcar scars are also atrophic acne scars, but they are different from ice pick scars because of their broader or boxier shape.
 Since boxcar scars are also a result of insufficient tissue formation, they are treated the same way as ice pick scars.

 Microneedling or CO2 Lasers: CO2 lasers and microneedling are recommended to build new collagen and fill the boxcar scar depressions.
-According to Dr. Roger Tsai, a CO2 laser treatment is better suited for significant contour deformities whereas microneedling is better for mild to moderate skin irregularities.
+According to Dr. Tsai, a CO2 laser treatment is better suited for significant contour deformities whereas microneedling is better for mild to moderate skin irregularities.